agentlang-ai/agentlang-clj/README.md

 AgentLang is the easiest and most open way to build AI Agents, Chatbots and Apps - build teams of AI agents that collaborate (with other AI agents and humans) to handle complex tasks.

+AgentLang is purpose-built for enterprise use cases and is battle-tested in production environments.
+Users are building AI agents that integrate with their enterprise systems and automate monotonous, time-consuming, undifferentated tasks.

 </div>

 ### AgentLang is innovative